SWI-Prolog/swipl-wasm/README.md

 ## Usage

 Please see "Foreign Language Interface" (FLI) in the SWI-Prolog manual.
-A very limited set of function findings into JavaScript can be found in `example/bindings.js`.
+A very limited set of function findings into JavaScript can be seen in the demo.
 The bindings use [cwrap][cwrap] from Emscripten.

 [cwrap]:https://kripken.github.io/emscripten-site/docs/api_reference/preamble.js.html#cwrap